japila-books/spark-sql-internals/docs/physical-operators/SortAggregateExec.md

 title: SortAggregateExec
 ---

-# SortAggregateExec Aggregate Unary Physical Operator
+# SortAggregateExec Unary Physical Operator

 `SortAggregateExec` is an [AggregateCodegenSupport](AggregateCodegenSupport.md) physical operator for **Sort-Based Aggregation** that uses [SortBasedAggregationIterator](../aggregations/SortBasedAggregationIterator.md) (to iterate over [UnsafeRow](../UnsafeRow.md)s in partitions) when [executed](#doExecute).